 The hydrogen conundrum

 Concern about the natural gas used to make hydrogen in fuel cells reflects what it takes to get that gas – fracking and its impacts, and the methane leakage associated with transporting gas.

 “Any time you’re talking about a fossil fuel,” said Nathanael Greene, director of renewable energy policy for the Natural Resources Defense Council, “no matter how efficient your conversion technology is, you’re starting with something that’s fundamentally unsustainable.
 You can’t make it into a sustainable source of electricity.
-But it’s better than burning it in a combustion engine.”'You're starting with something that's fundamentally unsustainable.'
-Click To Tweet
+But it’s better than burning it in a combustion engine.””‘You’re Click To Tweet

 Fuel cells have a place, he said, but he doesn’t buy the argument that they’re a bridge between combustion-based fossil-fuel power and renewables.
 “We need to keep our eyes on the long-term renewable prize,” he said.
 “I’m not against them, but I don’t think we need to be driving them forward.”

 The counterargument is that fuel cells actually can run without natural gas.
 One way is a specialized application that uses biogas.
 For example, a fuel cell paired with a wastewater treatment plant can use the biogas produced by the plant to make the hydrogen to run the fuel cell that in turn, runs the plant.